RhythmOne: Business model

+All Media Network formerly operated LASSO, a media recognition service that automatically recognized CDs, DVDs, and digital audio files in formats such as MP3, WMA, and others.
+The service used CD table of contents (ToC), DVD ToC, and acoustic fingerprinting to recognize media.
+LASSO was available in versions for PCs and embedded devices.
+It was acquired by Rovi in 2011 and renamed Rovi Media Recognition Service.

 Adware controversy

 A lengthy criticism of Blinkx by Harvard Business School Associate Professor Ben Edelman, published in January 2014, sought to prove that Blinkx continued the adware operations of two companies it acquired, Prime Visibility Media Group and Zango, and was defrauding advertisers.
 Blinkx responded point-by-point in March 2014, saying that it did not install adware without user consent and that they did not wholly acquire Zango or its assets.
 An earlier, 2009 blog post by Ken Smith, Zango co-founder and former CTO, supported Edelman's assertion that Blinkx acquired all of Zango's assets.

 Forbes contributor Peter Cohan claimed that Edelman's post caused a massive drop in Blinkx's stock price, and further noted that Blinkx's initial, now-deleted corporate response on 30 January 2014 was largely an attack on Edelman's methods, rather than on the content of his analysis.
 However, New York Times blogger Mark Scott theorized that Edelman's undisclosed client(s), who funded his research on Blinkx, may have been hedge funds who profited from shorting the drop in Blinkx's stock price.

 Edelman published further research in April 2014, claiming that Blinkx offered users deceptive software installers and used deceptive pop-up advertisements.
 He continued to defend his claim that Blinkx purchased all of Zango's assets, including its physical headquarters, and argued that a Federal Trade Commission order against Zango in 2007 may still apply to Blinkx.
 A section of the post co-authored with digital fraud investigation consultant Wesley Brandi also defended and furthered his initial claims that Blinkx was defrauding its advertising affiliates.